-With the introduction of state health insurance exchanges and other significant market reforms in the individual and small group markets in 2014, Health Reform Legislation includes three programs designed to stabilize the health insurance markets.
-These programs encompass: a Reinsurance Program; a temporary risk corridors program; and a permanent risk adjustment program.
-The Reinsurance Program is a temporary program that will be funded on a per capita basis from all commercial lines of business including insured and self-funded arrangements.
-The total three year amount of \$25 billion for the Reinsurance Program will be allocated as follows: \$20 billion (2014 - \$10 billion, 2015 - \$6 billion, 2016 - \$4 billion) subject to increases based on state decisions, to fund the reinsurance pool and \$5 billion (2014 and 2015 - \$2 billion, 2016 - \$1 billion) to fund the U.S. Treasury.
+The Reinsurance Program is a temporary program that will be funded on a per capita basis from all commercial lines of business, including insured and self-funded arrangements.
+The total three year amount of \$25 billion for the Reinsurance Program is allocated as follows: \$20 billion (2014 - \$10 billion, 2015 - \$6 billion, 2016 - \$4 billion) subject to increases based on state decisions, to fund the reinsurance pool and \$5 billion (2014 and 2015 - \$2 billion, 2016 - \$1 billion) to fund the U.S. Treasury.
+The actual 2014 Reinsurance Program contributions totaled approximately \$9.7 billion, which was \$2.3 billion short of the expected amount; all was used to fund the Reinsurance Program.
 While funding for the Reinsurance Program will come from all commercial lines of business, only market reform compliant individual businesses will be eligible for reinsurance recoveries.
+We have not recorded any receivables under the temporary risk corridor program for 2014 or 2015 due to uncertainty over the level of government funding for this program and the ultimate collectability of these funds.

-For detail on the Industry Tax and Premium Stabilization Programs, see Note 2 of Notes to the Consolidated Financial Statements included in Part II, Item 8, "Financial Statements."
+For detail on the Health Insurance Industry Tax and Premium Stabilization Programs, see Note 2 of Notes to the Consolidated Financial Statements included in Part II, Item 8, "Financial Statements."